gmhuili/CarND-LaneLines-P1/README.md

 # Shortcomings

-I have observed some problems with the current pipeline:
+I have observed one problem with the current pipeline:
-* in the challenge video at around second 5 the lane is covered by some shadow and I believe my code fails to detect it.
-I managed to fix this issue by applying the HSL color filtering as another pre-processing step.
-* straight lines do not work when there are curves on the road
+* in the challenge video there are issues to the curves on the road
-* Hough Transform is tricky to get right with its parameters.
-I am not sure I got the best settings

 # Future Improvements